Porichthys notatus: Bioluminescence

 P. notatus is bioluminescent.
 It has photophores in the skin of its head and much of its body.
 One fish has over 700 photophores, each about a millimeter wide.
 They contain luciferin.
 Norepinephrine activates them, producing a distinct fluorescent green glow.
 The fish is only luminescent during courtship.
-It may however, play a role in predator avoidance, as well.
+It may however, play a role in predator avoidance and potentially attracting prey, as well.
 In the juvenile, photophores point ventrally, directing their illumination downwards.
 This helps to shadow the fish in a silhouette that might make it harder for predators to see.

 Not all individuals express this trait.
 There are two main populations of the species, a southern population found as far north as San Francisco, and a second population extending to the northern reaches of its range.
 Fish of the southern population are bioluminescent, but most northern fish are not, particularly those from the Puget Sound.
 The nonluminescent fish lack luciferin in their photophores.
 In experiments, nonluminescent fish can be made luminescent by dosing them orally or by injection with luciferin obtained from the luminescent ostracod crustacean Vargula hilgendorfii.
 This crustacean has a similar, but not identical, luciferin compound which can apparently function in the photophores of the fish, as well.
 It is thought that the fish obtains its luciferin in the wild by eating this type of crustacean, perhaps a relative such as Vargula tsujii, and that the nonluminescent northern population does not have any of these available to them.

 Vocalization

 Both male and female of the species produce vocalizations.
 The female may produce a brief grunting sound, usually in agonistic encounters.
-The Type II male performs similar behaviors.
+The Type II male performs similar behaviors to the female.
 The Type I male is much more vocal, both in conflict situations and in courtship.
 He utters long strings of shorter grunts and growls while fighting, but his courtship call is more of a prolonged hum.
-He may produce this sound for over an hour at a time, reaching frequencies near 100 Hz.
+This sound is only produced at night.
+He may produce this sound for over an hour at a time, reaching frequencies near 98-106 Hz.
 When a male makes the sound, gravid females respond by moving toward him.

 The fish produces the sound using the muscles of its modified swim bladder.
 It receives the sound in its saccule, a sensory organ in the inner ear.
 During the breeding season, hormones induce the microscopic anatomy of the female's saccules to change in such a way that she can better sense the harmonics of the male's calls.